 Follow these steps to nail the oil change procedure like a pro:

-- Park snowblower on level ground – more accurate dip readings
+Level – Park snowblower on level ground – more accurate dip readings.

-- Locate and remove dipstick – improves oil drain
+Locate – Locate and remove the dipstick, this improves the oil draining process.

 Your engine may have an oil filter fitted.
-An oil filter is easy to identify, they’re cylindrical and are fitted in an accessible area.
+An oil filter is easy to identify, they’re cylindrical and are fitted in an accessible area on the side of the engine.

 - Oil filters are threaded to the engine, to remove, use an oil filter tool to turn filter counter clockwise